Keith Haring: Final years and death: 1987–1990

 For The Center Show, an exhibition celebrating the 20th anniversary of the Stonewall Riots, Haring was invited by the Lesbian and Gay Community Services Center in New York to create a site-specific work.
 He chose the second-floor men's bathroom to paint his Once Upon a Time... mural in May 1989.
 In June 1989, Haring painted his Tuttomondo mural on the rear wall of the convent of the Sant'Antonio Abate church in Pisa.

-Haring criticized the avoidance of social issues such as AIDS through a piece called Rebel with Many Causes (1989) that revolves around a theme of "hear no evil, see no evil, speak no evil".
+Haring criticized the avoidance of social issues such as AIDS through a piece called Rebel with Many Causes (1989) that revolves around the theme of "hear no evil, see no evil, speak no evil".
 During the last week of November 1989, Haring painted a mural at the ArtCenter College of Design in Pasadena for "A Day Without Art".
 The mural was commemorated on December 1, the second annual AIDS Awareness Day.
 He commemorated the mural on December 1, World AIDS Day, and told the Los Angeles Times: "My life is my art, it's intertwined.
 When AIDS became a reality in terms of my life, it started becoming a subject in my paintings.
 The more it affected my life the more it affected my work."
 From Pasadena, Haring flew to Atlanta for the opening of his dual show with photographer Herb Ritts at the Fay Gold Gallery on December 2.

 In 1990, Haring painted a BMW Z1 at the Hans Mayer Gallery in Düsseldorf.
-He traveled to Paris for what would be his last exhibition, Keith Haring 1983, at Galerie 1900-2000/La Galerie de Poche in January 1990.
+He traveled to Paris for what would be his last exhibition, Keith Haring 1983, at Galerie 1900–2000/La Galerie de Poche in January 1990.

 On February 16, 1990, Haring died of AIDS-related complications at his LaGuardia Place apartment in Greenwich Village.
 He was cremated and his ashes were scattered in a field near Bowers, Pennsylvania, just south of his hometown of Kutztown.
 Three months after his death, Haring posthumously appeared in Rosa von Praunheim's documentary film Silence = Death (1990) about gay artists in New York City fighting for the rights of people with AIDS.
 It was released on May 4, which would have been his 32nd birthday.